DKIM CNAME Records Office 365: A Step-by-Step Guide

 Find the section for managing your domain’s DNS records.
 Here, you’ll create two new CNAME records and paste in the ‘Hostname’ and ‘Points to address or value’ information you just got from the Defender portal.
 Be careful to copy them exactly as they appear.
 Once you save your changes, you’ll need to be patient.
 It can take anywhere from a few minutes to a couple of days for the new DNS records to propagate across the internet and be recognized by Microsoft 365.

-How to Enable DKIM Signing in Office 365
+How to Enable DKIM Signing for Your Custom Domain

 You’ve done the hard part of creating and adding the CNAME records to your DNS.
 Now it’s time for the final step: telling Office 365 to start using them.
 This is where you officially enable DKIM signing for your domain, putting those new DNS records to work.
 When you flip this switch, Microsoft will begin adding a cryptographic signature to your outgoing emails, which is exactly what receiving servers look for to verify your identity.
 This final confirmation step is usually quick, but it’s also where you might run into a snag if something isn’t quite right with your DNS setup.
 Don’t worry—we’ll walk through how to handle that, too.